Four fun and easy DIY Pumpkin Terrarium ideas that are perfect for Halloween!

 - Multi-colored sea shells

-Fill the bottom of the pumpkin with multi colored seashells.
-Pose your mermaid skeleton and narwhal skeleton on top of the shells, like they are relaxing at the beach.
+First, fill the bottom of the pumpkin with multi colored seashells.
+Then pose your mermaid skeleton and narwhal skeleton on top of the shells, like they are relaxing at the beach.

 Pumpkin Patch Halloween Terrarium

 Last but not least, the classic pumpkin patch.
 With a skeleton horse.
 And Hedwig.

 Pumpkin Patch Halloween Terrarium Supplies

 - Small plush pumpkin

 - Skeleton toy horse

 - ‘Fence’ (I used a LEGO train track piece)